 While I am indeed using an Apple WebKit browser (Safari), I’m nowhere near Finland.
 Also, the IP address listed is my external address, and not my internal one, so that’s being protected.
 When I ran the test again a couple hours later, my location was listed as Santa Clara, California, which is also not where I am.
 So I’m not too worried about the amount of data my browser is giving away.

 I’m not connected to a VPN to hide my location, so it’s likely that my ISP is routing my connection through this location.
 If you run a test like this and see a lot of accurate information listed about your computer, you may want to consider altering the security settings on your browser or using a VPN.

 Another browser test you can run is the Electronic Frontier Foundation’s Panopticlick browser fingerprinting test.
 Load up the page and hit Test Me to get your results:

 It’s difficult to test your antivirus solution without running a virtual machine, which is why the European Expert Group for IT-Security (EICAR) developed a number of testfiles that you can download without risk.
 All antivirus programs have been programmed with the ability to detect these files, but if they go undetected, they won’t cause harm to your computer; they’re not actually malware.

-Head over to the EICAR testfile page to learn more about each testfile and download them to see if your antivirus app picks them up.
+Head over to the EICAR testfile page [No Longer Available] to learn more about each testfile and download them to see if your antivirus app picks them up.
 If it does, you’ll get some sort of notification, like this one: